zilishen/documentation/content/nms/nim/about/config-templates.md

 - **Base templates**: Standalone templates that produce a full NGINX configuration, serving as the deployment foundation.

-- **Augment templates**: Extensions to base templates, they add functionalities or segments to the configuration, such as caching or OIDC authentication.
+- **Augment templates**: Extensions to base templates, they add functionalities like caching or OIDC authentication, or segments like location or server blocks.

 ## Target